Celtic Jewelry: What Does It Mean And Where Did It Come From?

 Looking for Celtic Inspired Diamond Earrings?
 If you can dream them up, we can make them!
 These triquetras only have one arm accented, but we could easily add stones to the entire piece.

 Brooches were were very popular during this time period.
 The Tara Brooch is especially stunning.
 It is constructed of silver-gilt and decorated with filigree and interlace design.
 This is a style repeated throughout Celtic jewelry.
 Irish metalworkers also created the Ardagh Chalice around this time.
 It remains one of the most impressive Celtic creation.
-It was created from 354 separate pieces put together to form a chalice intricately decorated with the interlace typical of Celtic Irish art.
+Indeed, It was created from 354 separate pieces put together to form a chalice intricately decorated with the interlace typical of Celtic Irish art.
 While jewelry remained a status symbol, it was often infused with Christian elements.
-The apostles’ names were even inscribed on many pieces, giving special prestige and meaning to some pieces.

 This Enameled Celtic Wedding Ring has a Celtic Weave pattern going around the ring.
 The negative space is filled with semi permanent black enamel.

-Click HERE to see more of our Celtic inspired jewelry.
-Click HERE to learn more about custom jewelry, to see our portfolio, or to contact us about Celtic Jewelry.
+Click to see more of our custom engagement rings.
+Click hereto learn more about custom jewelry, view our portfolio, or to contact us about about Celtic Jewelry.
 It can cost less than you think to have your very own custom engagement ring made just for you.
 Why hassle with the retail stores for boring and overpriced engagement rings?